finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfoliosApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope
+            var scope = scope_example;  // string | The scope of the portfolios.
-            var effectiveAt = effectiveAt_example;  // string | Optional.
-The effective date of the data (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
-When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Optional.
-Expression to filter the result set (optional) var portfolioPropertyKeys = new List<string>(); // List<string> | Optional.
-Keys of the properties to be decorated on to the portfolio (optional)
+            var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to list the portfolios.
+Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the portfolios.
+Defaults to return the latest version              of each portfolio if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var portfolioPropertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Portfolio\" domain to decorate onto each portfolio.
+These take the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\". (optional)

             try
             {
-                // [EARLY ACCESS] List portfolios for scope ResourceListOfPortfolio result = apiInstance.ListPortfoliosForScope(scope, effectiveAt, asAt, sortBy, start, limit, filter, portfolioPropertyKeys);
+                // [EARLY ACCESS] List portfolios for scope ResourceListOfPortfolio result = apiInstance.ListPortfoliosForScope(scope, effectiveAt, asAt, filter, portfolioPropertyKeys);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)